 While everyone loves hearing positive feedback, there is a lot an organization can learn and take away from receiving negative feedback in a customer survey.

 Scenario #2: Partnering with a third-party market research company ✅

 When conducting a customer satisfaction survey with a market research company, all customer information remains confidential with the third-party firm.
 Typically there is messaging in both the email invitation and the actual customer survey that speaks to this benefit.

 When Drive Research executes a customer satisfaction study (whether it be online, by phone, or by email) respondents never speak directly with the organization seeking feedback.

-For example, if conducting an online customer survey, respondents will only first receive an email from the client with messaging such as:
+For example, if conducting an online customer survey, respondents will only first receive an email from the organization such as the below template.